AppleNectar/dev-env-php/README.md

 Docker container stack for a web service development using PHP.
 The stack consists of Nginx / php-fpm / MySQL / Redis, each container is based on Debian.
 It also includes an Apache (with mod_php) container, so you can use Apache by changing the configuration.
-It's only for local development, please don't use it in a server environment (EC2, ECS, etc).
+It's only for local development, please don't use it in a server environment (EC2, ECS, etc.).

 ## Usage